HRizwan1/2019-team-06f/reports/sprint-03/report.md

 **Unauthenticated users access:**

-* Will have access to “read-only” data
+* Have access to “read-only” data
-* Restrict certain site features until they have created an account

-**Authenticated normal users will have access to:**
+* Restricted features until account created (cannot view gallery or have any access to photos without an account) **Authenticated normal users have access to:**
   * Upload photos
   * View own photos
   * Search for photos (hashtags)